zacjones93/egghead-instructor-101-guide/all_sections.md

 These feelings _thankfully_ fade over time as you learn the skill of creating bite-sized video lessons.

+## Lesson publication checklist

+A lesson requires five things to be published:
+1. Title
+2. Summary
+3. Tag(s)
+4. Code example
+5. Video

+As you use [the egghead Instructor Center](https://instructor.egghead.io), it will help you through each of these pieces.

 ## Write a lesson title and summary

 The first thing we look for is a title and summary for your first lesson.
 The titles and summaries are super important, and we will hammer on them quite a bit as you get started creating egghead lessons.
 Armed with a solid title and lesson summary, creating lessons is a much more straight forward.
 It's where we like to start so that you are set up for success straight away.